GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E01_MythTrack.md

 ### Track 4: Helen's Fall

 Helen just wrecked the world with Finnegans Wake in a Public House.
-Carol has lost her partner, this *isn't waht Carol planned*, Carol throws herself into the day, into society.
+Carol has lost her partner, this *isn't what Carol planned*, Carol throws herself into the day, into society.
+Carol wishes the hive mind and Helen could understand, but Helen already understands The Wake / Bitter Awakening from pupa.

 "Enter Shikari - the pressure’s on."
 Taken from Enter Shikari’s new album ‘Nothing Is True & Everything Is Possible’ - April 16, 2020.